 At the end of the three years, you will receive a Level Six Diploma (equivalent to an undergraduate degree), accredited by Trinity College.
 There is also an option to take an additional module with Middlesex University, to receive a BA (Hons) Degree in Professional Practice (Arts).

-The first audition will take place on Thursday 19th April, for the 2018 intake.
+The next audition will take place on Wednesday 1st August 2018, for the 2018 intake.
 You will be asked to participate in a workshop in each of the three art forms, before delivering a solo in each practice, in line with the following requirements:

 - Drama Solo – Can be any published speech or monologue that can be delivered ‘off the page’